Onur Avatar

 $$ \mu_2 = \mathbb{E}[(X - \mu)^2] = \text{Var}(X) $$

-This measures the spread or dispersion of the data.
+This measures the spread of the data.
 A larger value indicates a wider spread around the mean.

 3. Third Moment About the Mean (Skewness)